The best unlimited data mobile plans (June 2025)

 How slow is 1.5Mbps exactly?

 With a 1.5Mbps speed cap, you’ll be able to carry out basic internet and social media browsing, music service streaming and potentially streaming videos in standard definition.
 You’ll probably find that pages will take significantly longer to load and you might have to wait for videos to buffer.
-In comparison, the average uncapped download speed on 4G is around 39Mbps while 3G downloads sit around 6Mbps on average.
+In comparison, the a standard uncapped download speed on 4G is probably between 40Mbps and 50Mbps.

 Does Optus have an unlimited data plan?

-All of Optus' postpaid mobile plans come with an inclusion that the provider calls Endless Data.
-This works the same as the "no excess data charge" offering found with Vodafone and others.
+Yes, all Optus postpaid mobile plans come with an inclusion that the provider calls “endless data”.
+This works the same as the “no excess data charge” offering found with Vodafone and others.

-Your plan comes with a set data allowance.
-Once that's been used up, you'll get unlimited data at slower speeds of 1.5Mbps.
+Your mobile plan comes with a set data allowance and once that’s used up, you’ll get unlimited data at slower 1.5Mbps speeds.

 Does Telstra have an unlimited data plan?

-All of Telstra's postpaid - or "Upfront" - mobile plans are free from excess data charges.
-Once you go over your primary data allowance, you'll be able to keep using the plan with unlimited data but at a slower speed of 1.5Mbps.
+Yes, all of Telstra’s postpaid (or “Upfront”) mobile plans are free of excess data charges.
+Once you go over your primary data allowance, you’ll be able to keep using the plan with unlimited data but at slower 1.5Mbps speeds.

 Written by